CS410-2015Fall/Group_29_Let-s-Do-This/server/README.md

 1. Run by lgt server typing `python manage.py runserver` from server/ldt
 1. server will be available at 127.0.0.1:8000 (localhost)
 1. Load the browser for all GET/POST/PUT/DELETE requests, provided by Django Rest Framework.
-1. Use httpie for terminal/command line requests.
+1. Use httpie or cURL for terminal/command line requests.